ankane/strong_migrations/README.md

 ## Dangerous Operations

+- create a table with default primary key type (integer: 4 bytes)
 - adding a column with a non-null default value to an existing table
 - changing the type of a column
 - renaming a table